ShantanuJoshi/shantanujoshi.github.io/_posts/2016-09-02-titanxp-watercooling.markdown

 <li>Try to find a dremel tool, if you don't have one it's a perfect opportunity to pick one up, I'll specify the attachment bits used in each step</li>
 <li>If you're afraid or unsure of removing the GPU cooler from the PCB I recommend watching this <a href="https://www.youtube.com/watch?v=H7HN3CDxMQk">video</a> detailing the teardown of the Titan X</li>
 <li>You must ground yourself somehow while doing this.
 Click <a href="https://www.tomshardware.com/faq/id-2121341/ground-building-computer.html">here</a> to learn why it's necessary</li>
+<li> This <a href="http://forums.evga.com/10801070-Reference-Hybrid-AIO-Kit-Install-Manual-for-PN-400HY5188B1-nonFTW-m2515115.aspx">link</a> has instructions from EVGA on installing the cooler on a 1080.
+Save them you'll need this later on.</li>
 </ul>